Iriomote cat

 The Iriomote cat (Prionailurus bengalensis iriomotensis) is a subspecies of the leopard cat that lives exclusively on the Japanese island of Iriomote.
-It has been listed as critically endangered on the IUCN Red List since 2008, as the only population comprises fewer than 250 adult individuals and is considered declining.
-As of 2007, there were an estimated 100–109 individuals remaining.
+It has been listed as critically endangered on the IUCN Red List since 2008, as the only population comprises fewer than 250 adult individuals, and is considered declining.
+As of 2007, an estimated 100–109 individuals were remaining.

 In Japanese, it is called "Iriomote mountain cat" (西表山猫, Iriomote-yamaneko).
 In local dialects of the Yaeyama language, it is known as "wild cat" or "forest cat" (ヤママヤー, yamamayaa), "that which shines in the forest" (ヤマピカリャー, yamapikaryaa), and "that which has flashing eyes" (メーピスカリャー, meepisukaryaa).

 Description

-The fur of the Iriomote cat is mostly dark gray and light brown, with lighter hair on the belly and insides of the limbs.
-Hair along the jaw is white.
+The fur of the Iriomote cat is mostly dark grey and light brown, with lighter hair on the belly and insides of the limbs.
+Markings along the jaw are white.
+The dark parts of the body consist of dark brown to black tabby markings on a lighter brown agouti background.
 There are two dark brown spots on each cheek.
-There are 5–7 stripes spanning from the forehead to the back of the head, but, unlike the leopard cat, the stripes stop before reaching the shoulders.
-Dark brown spots cover the sides of the body, and there are 3–4 bands of irregular stripes on the chest.
-The tail is dark brown; darker spots pattern the back side of the tail while the underside of the tail is solid.
+There are 5–7 stripes spanning from the forehead to the back of the head, however, unlike the leopard cat, the stripes stop before reaching the shoulders.
+Dark brown to black tabby spots cover the flanks of the body, and there are 3–4 bands of irregular stripes on the chest.
+The tail is dark brown; darker spots pattern the back side of the tail, whilst the underside of the tail is solid.
 The tip of the tail is dark.